-Online payment using a bank card is convenient for cardholders.
-However, there are cases when services or goods are not provided (or provided not in full).
-In such cases, a customer has a chance to get money back.
-A chargeback procedure is provided for this.
+Online payments using bank cards are convenient for cardholders.
+However, sometimes disputes occur due to fraud or other cases when services or goods are not provided (or provided not in full).
+In such situations, a customer has a chance to get money back by launching a chargeback process.

 What is the Chargeback?

-According to the chargeback meaning, it is a procedure of transaction cancellation.
-If a consumer pays for goods or services with the card, it is possible to request the chargeback.
-In other words, this is a refund of the payment to the holder’s card.
+According to the chargeback definition, it is a process of transaction cancellation.
+If a consumer pays for goods or services with a credit card, it is possible to request the chargeback.
+In other words, this is a refund of the payment to the cardholder.
 Payment dispute takes place out of court.
 All stages go through an issuing bank.

 What are the Reasons for the Chargeback?

-It is possible to dispute a transaction only in certain cases, namely:
+It is possible to dispute a charge of funds from the card only in certain cases, namely:

 - a technical failure occurred during the payment process, which leads to double debiting;